How to Manage Tailored Experiences in Windows 11

 When you enable sending diagnostic data and feedback in Windows, Microsoft uses that diagnostic information to keep Windows secure and up to date, troubleshoot problems, and make product improvements.

-There’s also a related feature called Tailored experiences that lets you use your Windows diagnostic data to offer personalized tips, ads, and recommendations to enhance Microsoft experiences.
+A related feature called Tailored experiences lets you use your Windows diagnostic data to offer personalized tips, ads, and recommendations to enhance Microsoft experiences.

 In diagnostic data collection settings, if Required is chosen, personalization is based on information about your device, its settings, capabilities, and whether it performs appropriately.

 Enabling or disabling tailored experiences in Windows can help personalize the user experience.
-When enabled, Windows uses data and information about the user’s behavior and preferences to provide personalized content and suggestions.
+Windows uses data and information about the user’s behavior and preferences to provide personalized content and suggestions when enabled.

 This can include recommendations for apps, news, and other content the user may be interested in.
 However, some users may prefer not to have their data used this way, and disabling tailored experiences can help protect their privacy.